RaenonX-DL/dragalia-data-parse/notes/assets/PlayerActionComponents.md

 - Wedding Elisanne S1 (`101503021`)

 ## Active Components

 > Components that users can actively trigger whenever it's possible.

 ### ``ActionPartsActiveCancel``

-Needs investigation.
-Possibly active canceling action.
+This cancels the action.
+Trigger this by tapping the screen.

+#### Attribute notes

+- `_seconds` is the actual starting time for the cancel to be allowed.

-May be used for calculating camera duration.
+- `_actionId` is the specific action allowed to be used for the canceling.

+  If this is given (not `0`), the given action needs to be executed in order to cancel the action.

+  For example, if this is `110000`, commands that perform action ID `110000` is required.

+  - `6` is common a common action ID meaning **dodge / roll**.

 ## Effecting Components

-> Components that are the side effects (affecting the gameplay) of the action.
+> Components that are the gameplay-affecting side effects of the action.

 ### ``ActionPartsSettingHit``